 For the land-based visitor, the black-browed albatross colony on Saunders Island is the most accessible © JeremyRichards, Shutterstock

-The only species of albatross to nest on the islands is the black-browed albatross with 70% of the world’s population breeding in the Falklands.
-Looking offshore from almost any vantage point on the Falklands one can see these birds, but to see them at their best a visit to a colony is a must.
-West Point Island and New Island are home to two of the best-known colonies, and subsequently these two islands are included in the itineraries of many of the Expedition cruise ships that call into the islands during an austral summer.
+West Point Island, Saunders Island and New Island are home to some of the best-known colonies, and subsequently they are included in the itineraries of many of the Expedition cruise ships that call into the islands during an austral summer.
 For the land-based visitor, Saunders Island is the most accessible.

 Imperial shag colonies are constantly active and make for a lively spectacle © Giedriius, Shutterstock